JonMinton/Segregation_Literature_Review/README.md

 It was introducted in the context of occupational segregation by gender

+- Waldorf (1992) mentions Jakubs (1891) and Morgan(1983)'s adaptation of the dissiminarity indiex to include a distance function

+This takes on the form
+> DBMI = min(D_obs) / min(D_ext)

+Where
+> min(D_obs)

+is the minimum total relocation distance needed to transform the observed distirbution into the uniform distribution

+And
+> min(D_ext)

+Is the minimun total relocation distance necessary to transform the extreme of a completely segregated pattern into a uniform distribution

+-

 # This is a header and my first line
 - this is a bullet point